learn-co-curriculum/command_line_castle_code_along/README.md

 <img src="http://th08.deviantart.net/fs48/PRE/f/2009/216/f/6/Saved_Princess___DO_NOT_FAVE_by_peach_club.png" width="250" align="left" hspace="20">So now, all you need to do is get to the castle!
 Create it first with `mkdir castle`.
 Then go into it with `cd castle`.
 Now you need to create the tower with `mkdir tower` and go into it to find the Princess with `cd tower`.
 Now create the beautiful princess with `touch princess.txt`.
 Open `princess.txt`.

 The princess is so grateful for you saving her!
 Enter "Oh you're my hero!!!
 I don't know how I'll ever repay you!!!
 I love you!!!" into the text file and save.
-Give her a girl's voice and listen as she thanks you for rescuing her with `say -f princess.txt -v Victoria`.
+Give her a girl's voice and listen as she thanks you for rescuing her with.
 You saved the day!